Lady Gaga cancels festival performance due to 'severe physical pain'

 Shortly afterward, the pop superstar, who canceled a Montreal concert earlier this month, elaborated about her condition, tweeting, "I was taken to the hospital.
 It's not simply hip pain or wear & tear from tour, I'm in severe pain.
 I'm in good hands w/ the very best doctors."

-Gaga's ongoing battle with chronic pain is dealt with candidly in the upcoming Netflix documentary "Gaga: Five Foot Two," which gives fans an unflinching look at Gaga's personal life.
+Gaga's ongoing battle with chronic pain is dealt with candidly in the upcoming Netflix documentary "Gaga: Five Foot Two," which gives fans an unflinching look at her personal life.

 At a recent press event promoting the film, the singer said opening up about her condition in the documentary was "hard, but it's liberating too."